Article: Is the Icelandic sweater slowly being killed ?

 Being one of the „must have“ things when you visit Iceland, guess what happened to our trademark sweater.
 If you guessed China you got it right the first time.
 If you got it wrong, don‘t worry.

-A veteran knitter of over 40 years, a proud member of the Handknitters Association in Iceland, told me that on many occations she had received sweaters to repair which was sold at popular down-town stores in Reykjavik.
-And she was abosolutely sure that the wool wasn‘t even Icelandic, and the quality of crafsmanship... well she just got mad at me for asking such stupid questions.
+A veteran knitter of over 40 years, told me that on many occasions she had received sweaters to repair which was sold at popular down-town stores in Reykjavik.
+And she was absolutely sure that the wool wasn‘t even Icelandic, and the quality of crafsmanship... well she just got mad at me for asking such stupid questions.
 But even if it had been Icelandic wool, think of the carbon footprint.
 Shipping wool halfway across the globe, only to have it knit by cheap, inexperienced labour, to have it shipped back halfway around the globe.
 And then claimed it to be Icelandic!
 I would call that good old rip off, at best.
 And by the way, the sales price is the same, for China-made sweaters.
 That calls for some serious profit.
 We keep a very modest margin on our sweaters that are made in Iceland.
 Where does the rest go, care to guess?
 If you guessed the knitter you got it right again.

-For a skilled knitter it will take some 18 hours of knitting to make a quality knit sweater.
-Thus the pricetag.
+For a skilled knitter it will take some 18-25 hours of knitting to make a quality knit sweater.
+Thus the price tag.
 If you are serious about getting an authentic sweater, make sure it‘s worth your money.
-We stand by our own words; an Icelandic sweater is one of the warmest, most durable piece of chloting you will ever own.
+We stand by our own words; an Icelandic sweater is one of the warmest, most durable piece of clothing you will ever own.
 But you better make sure it‘s made by someone who knows what s/he‘s doing.

-The best measurement of quality is the „Made by members of the Handknitting Association“.
-The Icelandic Store who is partly owned by the Handknitting Association only sells sweaters made by members.
+The Icelandic Store only sells sweaters made by Icelanders.
 Never, ever, will we compromise when it comes to quality.
 Sooner we will shut down shop.
 No sweater leaves our online store without being OK‘d by our most senior knitter, Bryndís Eríksdóttir, a veteran knitter for decades and true spokeswoman for Iceland‘s tradition of knitting.
 If, and only if, a sweater passes her trained eye for perfection, we will ship your sweater.

 Thank you for reading.